Crusaders of Might and Magic: Reception

 The game received a good amount of hype, especially as a result of being considered true 3D and its supposedly revolutionary ideas.
 However, it received mixed reviews on both platforms according to the review aggregation website GameRankings.
 Daniel Erickson of NextGen said of the PC version, "All things Might and Magic no longer shine.
 Keep clear of this failed experiment."

+In one review, Jake the Snake of GamePro said of the PlayStation version, "If you like RPGs, third-person action, and puzzle solving, you'll probably enjoy Crusaders.
+The action will seem slow, however, for more casual 3D adventurers."
+However, The Freshman said of the same console version in another review, "There are better games like this on the PSX already, notably Eidos' Soul Reaver and the Tomb Raider series.
+If you really need Might & Magic, play it on a friend's PC.
+This translation has neither the strength nor the soul to battle for the best on PlayStation."